openwisp/openwisp-wifi-login-pages/README.md

 ### Loading extra javascript files

-To load extra javascript files for monitoring (Sentry), analytics (Piwik, Google analytics) or any other aesthetic purposes, this feature can be used to inject javascript files in the generated HTML file using webpack.
+It is possible to load extra javascript files, which may be needed for different reasons like error monitoring (Sentry), analytics (Piwik, Google analytics), etc.

+It's possible to accomplish this in two ways which are explained below.

-#### Loading extra javascript files for whole application (all organizations)
+#### 1. Loading extra javascript files for whole application (all organizations)

-Place the javascript files in `organizations/js` directory and it will be injected in HTML during build process for all the organizations.
+Place the javascript files in `organizations/js` directory and it will be injected in HTML during the webpack build process for all the organizations.

+These scripts are loaded before all the other Javascript code is loaded.
+This is done on purpose to ensure that any error monitoring code is loaded before everything else.

+This feature should be used only for critical custom Javascript code.

-#### Loading extra javascript files for a specific organization
+#### 2. Loading extra javascript files for a specific organization

 Add the names of the extra javascript files in organization configuration.
 Example: